Case Studies

 #2 Stickiness Ratio

 Take the DAU/MAU Ratio one step further!
-The stickiness ratio reveals how much repeated mobile user engagement you generate.
-In general, a score of 20% is good.
-Still, the sky is the limit!
-The world’s top apps like Instagram have a stickiness ratio of 50%.
+The stickiness ratio reveals how much repeated mobile app user engagement you generate.
+While a score of 20% is considered a solid industry benchmark, top-tier social and communication apps often see ratios exceeding 50%, indicating they have become a hard-to-break habit.

 #3 Churn Rate